JeremyLoy/termle/README.md

 termle # plays current day
-termle -random # plays a random day termle -day 215 # play a day by number
+termle -random # plays a random day termle -day 215 # play a day by number termle -hard # play in hard mode (any revealed hints must be used in subsequent guesses)
 ```